pete6184/HTML_CSS_Web_Design/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude)

+## Requirements & Summary
+For this assignment we used a code editor (I used Visual Studio Code) to write our code then launched the website through the code editors' live server and then 'hosted' the web page via github-pages.
+This was my introduction to HTML and CSS and I enjoyed playing around with styling webpages.

 ## Background

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a website showing off the analysis we've done.

 For this homework we created a visualization dashboard website using the visualizations we created in a past assignment.
-Specifically, we plotted from the API PyWeather assignment.
+Specifically, we plotted from the API WeatherPy assignment.

 In building this dashboard, I created individual pages for each plot and a means by which individuals can navigate between them.
 These pages contain the visualizations and their corresponding explanations.